davixedes/davixedes/README.md

 - 🇧🇷 From Brazil, currently working with cloud, DevOps and real-time systems
 - ☁️ Focused on **AWS**, especially **Serverless** and **Containers**
 - 🎯 Goal: become a strong reference in **AWS architectures** (Lambda, ECS, EKS, event-driven, etc.)
-- 🧠 I like **ultralearning**, deep work and building things that actually run in production
-- 🎹 Fun fact: I play piano, viola and violin

 ---